Features for Items & Categories

 Product Features

-Users can define the feature directly on items or categories.
-Anyway, we suggest to create definition of a feature before you use it.
+Users can define a feature directly on items or categories.
+However, we recommend that you first create the feature definition.

 Create features on item groups

-1. Using Alt+Q, search for item groups and open the relevant link, or access Product Information > Item Groups.
-Open an item group card
+- Using Alt+Q, search for Item Groups and open the relevant link, or access Product Information > Item Groups.
+Then open an Item Group card.

-3. In the action bar, select Manage > New Line
+- In the action bar, select Manage > New Line.

-4. Fill in the Description (e.g., Color) and Value (Green).
-After the field is left, a new record is created if there is no other feature with the same description
+- Fill in the Description field, for example Color, and the Value field, for example Green.
+When you leave the field, a new record is created if no other feature with the same description exists.

 Note